- Who We Are

 A refugee is legally defined as a person who is outside his or her country of nationality and is unable to return due to a well-founded fear of persecution because of his or her race, religion, nationality, political opinion, or membership in a particular social group.
 By receiving refugee status, individuals are guaranteed protection of their basic human rights, and cannot be forced to return to a country where they fear persecution.

-In 2011, there were 15.2 million refugees around the world, including 4.8 million Palestinian refugees, and it is estimated that 80 percent of refugees are women and children.
-According to the UN Refugee Agency, the leading countries of origin for refugees in 2011 were:
+In 2014, there were 19.5 million refugees around the world, including 5.1 million Palestinian refugees.
+According to the UN Refugee Agency, the leading countries of origin for refugees in 2014 were:

 Find more refugee statistics from the UN Refugee Agency.